theepdinker/github-pages-with-jekyll/index.md

-Polemic Diatribe!
-For opinions that are not well thought-out
+opinions that are not well thought-out